Introduction

 How much can I borrow through a home equity loan?

 The amount you can borrow through a home equity loan is determined by the equity you have in your home.
-Lenders typically allow homeowners to borrow up to 80% to 85% of their home’s appraised value, minus the outstanding balance on their mortgage.
-For example, if your home is appraised at $300,000 and you have an outstanding mortgage balance of $200,000, you may be able to borrow up to $40,000 to $50,000 (80% to 85% of $300,000, minus $200,000).
+Lenders usually let homeowners borrow 80%–85% of their home’s value, minus the mortgage balance.
+For example, on a $300,000 home with a $200,000 mortgage, you could borrow $40,000–$50,000.

 Can I use a home equity loan for any purpose?